 The primary goal of the ParkODU Prototype is to provide a working demonstration of the ParkODU product.
 This is accomplished by implementing only the necessary components and features of the full product.
-As a prototype, the product will still be able show simulated data to demonstrate all the features and capabilities of the web app and the native Android/iOS App except support for digital signs.
+The prototype will still be able show simulated data to demonstrate all the features and capabilities of the web app and the native Android/iOS App except support for digital signs.